Posted on 16 Comments

 D47 is probably the only servo out there that is was widely used with both 1- and 1.5-meter (for tail controls) DLGs and has brilliant reviews all over the place.

-We decided to start with it to set up the baseline of the great in all senses DLG servo.
+We decided to start with it to set up the baseline of the great-in-all-senses DLG servo.

-It has a lot of substitutes which may be named as follows:
+It has a lot of substitutes, which may be named as follows:

-Pilots like its precision, high quality of materials, durability, and relatively low price point considering its reliability, so a lot of 1-meter models use a set of four D47 servos to control all the surfaces.
+Pilots like its precision, high quality of materials, durability, and relatively low price considering its reliability, so a lot of 1-meter models use a set of four D47 servos to control all the surfaces.

 For the full-size F3K models, these servos are often used to control the tails.